crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

 We are using here the `BOUNCER_KEY` variable defined in `crowdsec/.env` file.

-3. Launch the Express Server
+3. Launch the Next.js Server

 ```shell
 npm run start